winnie-9/Alx_DjangoLearnLab/django-models/README.md

-This is a Django Project.
+This is a django project